DragonLibrary/BookBlog/_posts/2021-10-02-my-favourite-obscure-fairy-tales.md

 **5. Little Brother and Little Sister**

 This Grimm tale combines *Hansel and Gretel* with *Cinderella*.
 Two siblings escape an abusive stepmother by entering the forest, where they make a life despite the brother having been enchanted into becoming a fawn.
 The sister marries the King, has a child and life is good.
 The stepmother kills her, replaces her with her own daughter, and the ghost of the dead Queen returns to visit her brother and newborn.
 Upon discovering this, the King is able to return the ghost to corporeal form.
 The stepmother and daughter are killed, and with their deaths the enchantment on the fawn is broken and he becomes human again.

+These five stories are enjoyable, and bear enough similarities to the standard canon that they will still likely appeal to the public.
+They also have a great deal of potential to be fleshed out and retold as a number of other fairy tales have been throughout history.
+How many of them did you already know?
+And which would you want to add to the list?